qzhan321/dmatch/README.md

 https://qzhan321.github.io/dmatch.

 ### Contact us
-If you have any enquires, especially about performing dmatch integration on your data, then please contact **Qi Zhan** (UChicago) qizhan@uchicago.edu
+If you have any enquires, especially about performing dmatch integration on your data, please contact **Qi Zhan** (UChicago) qizhan@uchicago.edu